galaxyproject/training-material/topics/proteomics/tutorials/metaproteomics/tutorial.md

 ## Match peptide sequences

 The search database labelled `FASTA_Bering_Strait_Trimmed_metapeptides_cRAP.FASTA` is the input database that will be used to match MS/MS to peptide sequences via a sequence database search.
-It is a small excerpt of the original database, which was constructed based on a metagenomic screening of the sea water samples (see [May et al. (2016)](https://www.ncbi.nlm.nih.gov/pubmed/27396978)).
-The full original database can be accessed from [here](https://noble.gs.washington.edu/proj/metapeptide/data/metapeptides_BSt.fasta).
+It is a small excerpt of the original database, which was constructed based on a metagenomic screening of the sea water samples (see {% cite May_2016 %}).
+The full original database [is available online](https://noble.gs.washington.edu/proj/metapeptide/data/metapeptides_BSt.fasta).
 The contaminant database (cRAP) was merged with the original database.

 For this, the sequence database-searching program called [SearchGUI](https://compomics.github.io/projects/searchgui.html) will be used.
 The created dataset collection of the three *MGF files* in the history is used as the MS/MS input.